Why Should I Disconnect My Downspout?

 A significant source of clear water within the combined sewer is from rain that falls on your roof and is collected by downspouts that are directly connected to the combined sewer system.
 During rainstorms, this clear water can overwhelm sewer pipes and MMSD's treatment plants which can lead to street flooding, basement backups, and sewage overflows directly into our neighboring waterways.

 Some Downspouts Cannot be Disconnected

-You do need enough green space in your yard to drain water into the ground naturally.
-You cannot create water problems for neighbors or icy conditions on sidewalks, driveways or roads.
+You'll need enough green space in your yard to drain water into the ground naturally.
+You do not want to create water problems for your neighbors or icy conditions on sidewalks, driveways, or roads.
 It's VERY important to check with your municipality to make sure you can legally disconnect and that you disconnect correctly.

 In an effort to reduce the amount of clear water that enters the combined sewer system during rain events, MMSD amended our Rules and Regulations to require the disconnection of downspouts at residential properties of four units or less in the combined sewer service area as long as the disconnections comply with the criteria set forth in the City’s plumbing code and MMSD’s Rules and Regulations.
-In order to comply with these rule changes, the City of Milwaukee has begun the Milwaukee Downspout Disconnection Program.
-Check out the DPW tool to see if your home is in the combined sewer service area and read the Downspout Disconnection Program frequently asked questions and incentive program.
+In order to comply with these rule changes, the City of Milwaukee has begun the Milwaukee Downspout Disconnection Program and the Village of Shorewood Downspout Disconnection Program.
+Check out Milwaukee's DPW tool to see if your home is in the combined sewer service area and read the Downspout Disconnection Program frequently asked questions and incentive program.